Skip to main content

 Generate a new key

-Click Create New Key to generate a replacement key.
+Click Create API key if you need a replacement manual key.

 3